erajasekar/cs-workshop/PITCHME.md

 ## What are computers?

-> Computer is a electronic machine that can be programmed to do jillion different types of tasks.
+> Computer is a electronic machine that can be programmed to do zillion types of tasks.

 +++
 @title[Essential components of the computers]